greendatamining/greendatamining.github.io/index.md

 <br />

 	We accept original work, already completed, or in progress.
-	Short papers and position papers are also considered.
+	Position papers are also considered.
   <br /><br />
   <strong>Accepted papers (except for extended abstracts) will be published in ECML-PKDD 2019 Workshop proceedings.</strong>